-A student in this course writes a significant research paper on a topic of his or her choice under the supervision of 3 faculty members.
+A student in this course writes a significant research paper on a topic of their choice under the supervision of 3 faculty members.
 Prerequisites: 45 credits, Evidence, Motions and Litigation Practice, no academic probation during prior 2 semesters.

 INSURANCE LAW (3 credits)